kamranahmedse/design-patterns-for-humans/README.md

 > The order of these steps could never be changed i.e. you can't build the roof before building the walls etc but each of the steps could be modified for example walls can be made of wood or polyester or stone.

 In plain words
-> Template method defines the skeleton of how certain algorithm could be performed but defers the implementation of those steps to the children classes.
+> Template method defines the skeleton of how a certain algorithm could be performed, but defers the implementation of those steps to the children classes.

 Wikipedia says
 > In software engineering, the template method pattern is a behavioral design pattern that defines the program skeleton of an algorithm in an operation, deferring some steps to subclasses.
 It lets one redefine certain steps of an algorithm without changing the algorithm's structure.